LMNL-Org/Unity-QuestCam/README.md

 QuestCam Developer Discord: https://discord.gg/QBj7mwXJuj

 ## Additional Notes
+- QuestCam is currently `only supporting Meta Quest 2 and above.`
 - The QuestCam prefab controls how the camera appears and disappears in your game.
 You'll have to link this to your game's interaction system so the player can press QuestCam's buttons.
 - Once set up correctly, the camera will automatically save videos to the Quest gallery when you build your game with VR support.
 - If you encounter issues, contact us through our Discord.